-LESSON PART PROCESS MATERIALS and RESOURCES Focus To explore how the Church has made disciples of all nations Pages 85-87 Pray and reflect on Psalm 96:3.
-Discuss how Saint John Neumann exemplified perseverance in the faith.
-Disciple Power: perseverance Activity: Reflect on ways to find strength in the Passion of Christ. paper, pens or pencils Bible world globe Focus To discover Christians who exemplified the Gospel in the New World Pages 88-92 Learn about Saint Francis Xavier, patron of missionaries.
-Discuss the lives of missionary saints and martyrs.
-Faith Vocabulary: missionary, catechist, evangelization Activities: Decide on opportunities to share the Gospel; identify Catholic women instrumental to our faith. pens or pencils Bibles globe, or world map ENRICHING THE LESSON: "Depicting Spiritual Breakthroughs," page 153 Focus To choose things for the Christian journey of 10 minutes Gospel Pages 93-94 Activity: Choose virtues to be disciplined disciples and identify obstacles.
-My Faith Choice: Choose qualities and habits for the Christian journey. pens and pencils index cards, two per student ENRICHING THE LESSON: "Setting Priorities" and "Creating Backpack Collages," page 153
+LESSON PART PROCESS MATERIALS and RESOURCES Focus To explore how the Church has made disciples all nations Pages 85-87 Activity: Reflect on ways to find strength in the Passion of Christ. paper, pens or pencils Bibles world globe Focus To discover the new zeal in the Church during the 15th and 16th centuries Pages 88-89 Learn about Saint Francis Xavier, patron of missionaries.
+Faith Vocabulary: missionary Activity: Make a To Do list of top priorities as a missionary in a foreign country. pens or pencils Bibles globe or world map ENRICHING THE LESSON: "Depicting Spiritual Breakthroughs," page 153 Focus To come to kno Christians who exemplified th Gospel in the New World Pages 90-92 Enith Vesabularus entechist, evangelization paper, pens or pencils Focus To choose thing for the Christia journey of spreading the Gospel Pages 93-94 pens and pencils index cards, two per student ENRICHING THE LESSON: "Setting Priorities," and "Creating Backpack Collages," page 153 DAY 5 CONCLUDE Pages 95-96 Review: Recall. reflect, and share key concepts from the chapter.
+Pray: A Litany to the Saints Assessment Tools Booklet: Chapter Tests 7a-7b pens or pencils Bible, candle, cross for prayer space